Ashrita Furman: Records around the world

 Furman has managed a health food store in Jamaica, Queens, New York, since 1982.
 He is also a tour manager for his meditation group and is therefore able to travel extensively.
 As of 2014, Furman has set records in 40 countries.
 He completed his goal of breaking a record on all seven continents when he set the mile hula hoop record at Uluru (also known as Ayers Rock) in the Australian desert in 2003.
-Furman has also set records at such famous landmarks as the Egyptian pyramids (distance pool cue balancing), Stonehenge (standing on a Swiss ball), the Eiffel Tower (most sit-ups in an hour), the Great Wall of China (hopping on a kangaroo ball), Borobudur (fastest time to run a mile while balancing a milk bottle on the head) and Angkor Wat (jumping rope on a pogo stick).
+Furman has also set records at famous landmarks such as Egyptian pyramids (distance pool cue balancing), Stonehenge (standing on a Swiss ball), the Eiffel Tower (most sit-ups in an hour), the Great Wall of China (hopping on a kangaroo ball), Borobudur (fastest time running a mile while balancing a milk jug on your head) and Angkor Wat (jumping rope on a pogo stick).
 While in China, Furman broke the record for running 8 km on stilts in the fastest time (39 min 56 sec), a record which had stood since 1982.

 Creating new records

 Furman has also been a pioneer in setting records in several new activities including landrowing.
 Using a converted indoor rower with wheels and brakes, Furman rowed 1500 mi in 16 days in Bali in 1991.
-Furman also developed the sport of gluggling, underwater juggling, which he did for 48 minutes at Kelly Tarlton's Antarctic Encounter and Underwater World in Auckland, New Zealand in 2002, and distance sack racing, which Furman did for a mile while racing against a yak in Mongolia in 2007.
+Furman also developed the sport of gluggling, underwater juggling, which he did for 48 minutes at Kelly Tarlton's Antarctic Encounter and Underwater World in Auckland, New Zealand, in 2002, and distance sack racing, which Furman did for a mile while racing against a yak in Mongolia in 2007.
 On January 30, 2008, Furman unveiled his giant pencil – 76 ft long, 22,000 pounds (with 4,000 solid pounds of Pennsylvania graphite).
 The pencil was built in three weeks as a birthday gift for teacher Sri Chinmoy on 27 August 2007.
 Longer than the 65 ft pencil outside the Malaysia HQ of stationers Faber-Castell, it was transported from Queens, New York, to the City Museum in St. Louis.
 In April 2009 Furman became the first person to hold 100 Guinness world records at once.